How To Effectively Work Remotely

-This blog is first in a new series about emerging trends in the workplace.
+This blog is the first in a series about new trends & changing attitudes in the workplace.
 We’ll be examining changing attitudes, conceptions and ideas surrounding the traditional 9 to 5, as well as our relationship to the work environment as a whole.

 From offering more flexible hours, to placing a greater emphasis on employee mental health, companies across all industries are moving away from longstanding conceptions of the traditional work environment.
 One such trend is working from home.
 It’s no secret that Millennials and Gen-Xers value work-life balance over a higher paying job.
 And thanks to ever-evolving technology, from mobile devices to cloud-based systems that can be accessed from anywhere, the traditional 9-5 workday is becoming less relevant by the day.

 That said, working from home can be tricky to balance.
 Here are a few ways to stay productive (and happy) when working remotely.

 Get an Early Start & Make a Schedule

 We all have those days where it’s difficult to get out of bed.
 And staying under the covers is only made easier when your phone makes it easy to answer work emails from underneath them.
 Technically speaking, you could do a full day’s work from right there as a telecommuter.
 Not that we’re speaking from personal experience or anything.

 To a combat this enticing proposition, it’s important for remote workers to adhere to a schedule just as much, if not more so, than their in-office counterparts.
 In fact, according to recent survey, having dedicated working hours was the 2nd most effective way to stay productive for remote employees, between taking breaks and having a to-do list & calendar.
 Blocking off your day into manageable chunks helps you stay efficient, and helps you achieve a greater work-life balance from the comfort of your own home.